madington/messenger-boilerplate/readme.md

 ## Running in MESS

 To be able to run development in MESS you will need to create certificates and run `webpack serve` with the `--https` flag.
-This tool is provides an easy way of creating the certificates: https://github.com/FiloSottile/mkcert
+This tool provides an easy way of creating the certificates: https://github.com/FiloSottile/mkcert

 Example of how to run modified npm script: